 If the total of your estimated payments is greater than your actual tax liability, you may use Form IR-25 to request the amount overpaid to be credited to a future tax year or to request a refund of the amount.
-To request a refund, check the refund box in the upper right section of Form

-IR-25 and record the refund amount properly on Line 6B.
+To request a refund, record the refund amount properly on Line 11B.
 Refunds cannot be less than \$10.